Building Quality of Life Through Engagement and Data

 • Lead participatory science efforts such as, heat and air quality monitoring, documenting lived-experience stories of those impacted by environmental challenges.

-• Provide a customizable quantitative model based on documented narratives, measurable data, and key performance indicators that can be published and shared with local officials and planning departments.
+• Provide a customizable quantitative model or GeoNarrative LCA™ based on documented lived-experience narratives converted to measurable data, and key performance indicators and mapped to GSI and Lifecycle Analyses.that can be published and shared with local officials and communities.

 • Advocate for policy changes and program investments rooted in lived experiences and community evidence.